conaticusgrp/boolean/CONTRIBUTING.md

 ## Response Conventions
 - Prefer using discord embeds instead of standard text replies
 - Prefer using `ephemeral` interaction responses where appropriate (sends hidden replies instead of messages in Discord channel)
+- Prefer **not** using full stops for single sentences such as command descriptions and responses (purely for consistency)
 - Use `Color.Green` embeds for successful transactions
 - Use `Config.ColorTheme` for neutral transactions
 - Use `Color.Red` embeds for failed transactions